 Many successful TV dramas have two main unrelated threads running all the way through the story and this season of Bosch is no exception.
 Throughout the ten episodes, Bosch is moonlighting with his ongoing investigation into the Daisy Clayton cold case (remember Bosch met her alcoholic mother on the pill trail in the latter part of Season 5).
 This cold case is solved in the last episode of Season 6.

 We also have some lesser threads weaving in and out, including the surfacing of an old cassette tape recording of a younger Chief Irving that could scupper his plans of running for Mayor of LA.

 We also have Bosch’s daughter’s internship supporting Honey Chandler’s latest litigation case, as well as the death of a veteran detective, an LAPD undercover cover being blown, and a departmental sexual harassment claim.

 As I said before, the whole nine.

-What do medical physicists do?
+So what exactly do medical physicists do?

-As well as handling radioactive materials and specifying the important safety measures attached to that, medical physicists are involved in clinical situations such as diagnosis, planning radiation treatment and analysing medical images, as well as consulting on specialist medical equipment and radiation facilities, and, for example, developing new equipment, research into new concepts for treatment and conducting the relevant clinical trials.
+As well as handling radioactive materials and specifying the important safety measures related to that, medical physicists are involved in clinical situations such as diagnosis, planning radiation treatment and analysing medical images, as well as consulting on specialist medical equipment and radiation facilities, and, for example, developing new equipment, research into new concepts for treatment and conducting the relevant clinical trials.

-Here is a link to a page on the website of The Royal Marsden Hospital in London, which provides a detailed overview of what medical physicists do.
+Here’s a link to a page on the website of The Royal Marsden Hospital in London, which provides a detailed overview of what medical physicists do.